kushalsec043/Shopping-App/README.md

 Version 2.1 has been updated
 Updates include Routing, forms and services.

-Next Update includes..............
+Next Update includes.........-->>>
-Server side communication (firebase)
+Server side communication (firebase),,/
-Http requests
+Http requests,,/
 Authetication for a valid user.